-Learn the pros and cons to a spring brochure fundraiser compared to a school carnival
+The advantages of a spring brochure fundraiser over a school carnival

 Hopefully you’ve raised enough money with your fall fundraiser to get you through the rest of the school year.
 This is the goal of most every school.
 Unfortunately, it doesn’t always happen.
 If you’re one of the many schools who ends up needing to raise additional money, what you’re going to do in the spring starts to become your focus.

 Many schools are uncertain when it comes to choosing their fundraiser for the spring.
 Redundancy is the first thing that comes to mind for many.
 If you had a brochure fundraiser in the fall, the springtime may be a good time for something different, like a carnival.
 And of course, the opposite is also true.
 Fall is typically the time most groups focus on raising money, but many don’t reach their financial goals unless they also have a supplemental spring sale.

 It’s not uncommon for elementary schools to attempt to change things up a bit.
 They may have grown tired of the same company brochure, may be experiencing some apathy, or even facing complaints from parents.
 Plus, many schools already do a brochure sale in the fall.
 The thought of a second brochure sale to many is downright nauseating.
 As a result of the apathy, your sales may even be stagnant, or even trending downward, which makes trying something new somewhat appealing.

 However, before you start jumping to any conclusions and decide that you need to bail on the spring brochure fundraiser, lets examine the pros and cons of staying with the brochure sale compared to attempting something different like a carnival.

 - For those with less time, the brochure sale requires less planning.

 - Requires fewer people to run.